 JavaScript Navigator properties

-Here are some, if not all, of the properties of the JavaScript navigator object, as reported by your browser.
+Here are some (not all) of the properties of the JavaScript navigator object, as reported by your browser.

 My primary reference is JavaScript reference.
 Microsoft considered the navigator to be part of its DHTML Object Model.
 Deprecated documentation for that is still available at “http://msdn.microsoft.com/en-us/library/ms533022(VS.85).aspx”.

-I’ve highlighted the properties that were defined in the older Netscape documentation like this: property, and those found in the Microsoft documentation like this: property.
+I’ve highlighted the properties that were defined in the Microsoft documentation like this: property, the rest like this: property.